 Of course, that takes time.
 He started off fairly cautious with race plans.
 But as he gathered (and stored) more and more of my data he’s been able to really refine a race strategy that leaves nothing left at the end of the race (depending on the schedule of course).

 In the end – I can’t be happier with my coach.
 He doesn’t have a fancy website – or a website at all for that matter.
-He’s purely by referral and a small USAT bio (Coach Alan in Springfield, VA).
+He’s purely by referral and a small USAT bio (Coach Alan Melvin in Springfield, VA).
 He rarely mentions his other athletes (he doesn’t have many, and is full for this year), so I don’t feel like I’m just ‘another body’.
 He doesn’t have a fancy newsletter or advertisements.
 None at all in fact.
-But he does have a hell of a lot of triathlon experience.
+But he does have a hell of a lot of triathlon experience with a lot of very successful athletes.

 So here’s my consolidated advice on getting/picking a coach: